mohamedasad10/mohamedasad10/README.md

 ### 🌟 About Me
 - 🎓 **BSc Honours Computer Science Candidate** at the **University of the Western Cape**
-- 💻 Passionate about **Software Engineering, Full-Stack Development, and AR/VR**
+- 💻 Passionate about **Software Engineering & Full-Stack Development**
 - 🏗️ Building **innovative projects** to **solve real-world problems**
 - 🚀 Open to **exciting opportunities** in **Software Engineering & Development**
 - 📩 Reach me at **mohamedasad11914@gmail.com**